rpsingh2/dlsd/code/7/README.md

 -	A12 > 64% represents a medium difference
 -	A12 =< 56% or less represents a small difference

-Within the optimizers we implemented, if A12 shows a small difference between the current solution and a candidate solution, the algorithm is assumed to be close to converting to a solution.
+Within the optimizers I implemented, if A12 shows a small difference between the current solution and a candidate solution, the algorithm is assumed to be close to converting to a solution.
 As such, the optimizer is set to terminate earlier.

 ```
 lives = 10